XeNz/viasofie/README.md

 -	Downloaded Master from github project

-Using virtualenv:
+##Using virtualenv:

+virtualenv –p PYTHONPATH VIRTUALENVNAME

+or

-virtualenv –p PYTHONPATH VIRTUALENVNAME or mkvirtualenv –p PYTHONPATH VIRTUALENVNAME
+mkvirtualenv –p PYTHONPATH VIRTUALENVNAME

-PYTHONPATH = path to Python 3.5.1 executable VIRTUALENVNAME = name you choose for the virtual env workon VIRTUALENVNAME
+PYTHONPATH = path to Python 3.5.1 executable

+VIRTUALENVNAME = name you choose for the virtual env

+workon VIRTUALENVNAME

-Installing the project dependent requirements:
+##Installing the project dependent requirements:

 cd to the project folder

 pip install  -r requirements.txt

 	Normally all the correct requirements should be installed with this command.

-	When having problems with the installation of Pillow look at this link. python manage.py runserver or python managy.py runserver 0.0.0.0:80 (when running on a server) The server should now be running.
+	When having problems with the installation of Pillow look at https://stackoverflow.com/questions/34631806/fail-during-installation-of-pillow-python-module-in-linux .

+python manage.py runserver

+or

+python manage.py runserver 0.0.0.0:80 (when running on a server)

+	The server should now be running.

 	Try 127.0.0.1:8000 / public_IP_of_the_server:80 to access the website.

-Changing the settings
+## Changing the settings

--Change the SMTP server settings:
+- Change the SMTP server settings:

 	Find the following variables and change accordingly: EMAIL_USE_TLS,EMAIL_HOST, EMAIL_HOST_USER, EMAIL_HOST_PASSWORD, EMAIL_PORT

--Change the database settings:
+- Change the database settings:

 	Find the DATABASES variable.

--Change the allowed hosts:
+- Change the allowed hosts:

 	Find the ALLOWED_HOSTS variable.

--Change the SITE URL:
+- Change the SITE URL:

 	Change the ‘domain’ and ‘name’ column in the django_site table in the database.

--Create a superuser:
+- Create a superuser:

 	django-admin createsuperuser

 Current testdata: